Commercial Barrel-Aging

 At the end of the day, rum barrels just need a little more care to make them ready to age beer.

-Quality, easy-to-use head bung barrels
+quality, easy-to-use head bung barrels

 It’s not fair to judge all head bung barrels based on those that aged rum.
 Those with head bungs that were used by distilleries here in the contiguous U.S. and other North American sources are often cared for and treated just as well as those with belly bungs.